MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

     python use_blob_auth.py
     ```

 1. Observe the error "This request is not authorized to perform this operation using this permission."
-The error is expected because the local service principal that you're using does not yet have permission to access the blob container.
+The error is expected because the local service principal that you're using doesn't yet have permission to access the blob container.

 1. Grant container permissions to the service principal using the Azure CLI command [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create) (it's a long one!):